 This number helps us tell you exactly who has helped grow your wool.

 Within each group we feature a lead farmer or shepherd to reflect the diversity behind British wool.

-Both H.Dawson, and the organic wool growers, narrated through the Woolkeepers ™ initiative are licensed by the Soil Association.
-Organic certification provides authenticity that the wool (or linen or cotton) being used is organically grown and processed.
+Organic certification provides authenticity that the wool being used is organically grown and processed.
 With people increasingly looking for transparency in what they buy, certification is becoming essential for retailers.
-To be certified organic, the supply chain of a raw fibre from field to garment production and wholesale must be certified at every touchpoint to ensure it meets a set of standards.
+To be certified organic, the supply chain of a raw fibre from field to finished product and wholesale must be certified at every touchpoint to ensure it meets a set of standards.